City of opportunities

 The city of Stockholm is looking to lead the way as a global role model for the green transition.
 Throughout the collaboration, we have identified development areas and come up with solutions that can help us in supporting this modern city life.
 One of the projects was focused on urban segregation and inequalities where we investigated how the citizens of Stockholm meet during the day while traveling across the city.
 By doing this, the results can be used to plan for a more cohesive city.

 Another project is the Stockholm Sensing Platform where a multisensory platform was designed and tested to collect various environmental data from the street space.
 The goal was to implement, test, and evaluate the possibilities for the lab and then for the city, to collect hyperlocal data from the street space in Stockholm with simple sensors.
-Through the data that we collect from the sensors, we can measure air quality, temperature, humidity and noise.
+Through the data that we collect from the sensors, we can measure air quality, temperature, humidity, and noise.
 The results in the form of knowledge and methodology from the project will be important as a basis for urban planning at several different levels and for the climate adaptation investments needed to achieve a good living environment in the city.
-Digitalisation is with us every day and we elaborate new solutions frequently through the city's collaboration with academia and industry that I am very proud of.
+Digitalisation is with us every day and we elaborate on new solutions frequently through the city's collaboration with academia and industry that I am very proud of.

 This edition revolves around brave steps and action in the transition to clean energy.
 What action have you seen in Stockholm with regard to the energy transition?

 Several important steps have been taken in Stockholm for the energy transition.
-For example, district heating production's emissions have fallen sharply thanks to the phasing out of coal and fossil oil and in 2020 our energy company closed the last coal boiler.
+For example, district heating production's emissions have fallen sharply thanks to the phasing out of coal and fossil oil, and in 2020 our energy company closed the last coal boiler.

 Also, Stockholm's CHP plant produces heat and electricity from renewable biofuel, which is very climate-friendly, and from household waste.
-In order to reduce emissions when it comes to combustion of waste, we have set up an automated sorting facility that will sort out the plastic from the waste.
+In order to reduce emissions when it comes to the combustion of waste, we have set up an automated sorting facility that will sort out the plastic from the waste.
 Thanks to our district heating system, we can also use surplus energy from nearby industries and recycle it to warm up Stockholm's households.

-Every city has its own preconditions, geographically, economically or technologically.
+Every city has its own preconditions, geographically, economically, or technologically.
 How important do you consider the social factor to be and how does this guide your work?

 As you mention every city has its own preconditions and the social factor is very important.
 Today social sustainability in the City of Stockholm is developing in a positive direction.
 Stockholm is well placed in a global comparison with a high living standard and an expanded welfare system.
 Life expectancy increases in an equal, well-educated population with a high turnout.
 Compared to other major European cities, for example, Stockholm has a high employment rate and low relative-poverty rate.
 These are very important basic conditions in the city's work.
-Differences in living conditions affect peoples' health and well-being, hence the city's attractiveness.
+Differences in living conditions affect people's health and well-being, hence the city's attractiveness.

 In my everyday work, I always bear with me the importance of the social factor.
 For instance, everyone should feel safe in their city.
 To achieve and maintain that we need to plan our city so that it offers a variety of activities and performs different functions that reflect the needs of the population living here.
 That is different in every city and here it is important for me that we work closely with the citizens and businesses to achieve the best results.